CTSRD-CHERI/cheribuild/README.md

                         Only build subdirs SUBDIRS of FreeBSD/CheriBSD instead of the full tree.
 Useful for quickly rebuilding an individual programs/libraries.
 If more than one dir is passed they will be processed in order.
 Note: This will break if not all dependencies have been built.
-  --install-subdir-to-sysroot
+  --no-install-subdir-to-sysroot
-                        When using the --subdir option for CheriBSD targets also install the built libraries into the sysroot.
-This can also be achived by running the cheribsd-sysroot target afterwards but is faster. (default: 'False') --buildenv            Open a shell with the right environment for building the project.
-Currently only works for FreeBSD/CheriBSD (default: 'False') --libcompat-buildenv, --libcheri-buildenv
+                        Do not when using the --subdir option for CheriBSD targets also install the built libraries into the sysroot.
+  --buildenv            Open a shell with the right environment for building the project.
+Currently only works for
+                        FreeBSD/CheriBSD (default: 'False')
+  --libcompat-buildenv, --libcheri-buildenv